angulardart/site-angulardart/src/angular/guide/component-styles.md

 You include the template and CSS files by setting the `templateUrl` and `styleUrls` metadata properties respectively.
-Because these files are co-located with the component, it would be nice to refer to them by name without also having to specify a path back to the root of the application.
+Because these files are co-located with the component, it would be nice to refer to them by name without also having to specify a path back to the root of the app.

 Thankfully, this is the default interpretation of relative URLs in AngularDart: